witoong623/ds-practice/plan.md

 Video at 30 FPS (human and bus video), live-source = 0.
 - 470: Not using frame buffer at all.
 No probe attach.
 - 155-165: Use OpenCV Mat for buffer.
+Video 4K at 25 FPS (highway vehicle counting video), live-source = 0
+- 210: Not using frame buffer at all.
+No probe attach.
+- 134-145: Use OpenCV Mat for buffer.